 Good Brand Shows Up Before the Imagery

-In today’s landscape, a website can’t rely solely on imagery to communicate identity.
-High-end photography and art direction are powerful, but they’re also expensive and often added late in the process.
-If the brand disappears the moment imagery is removed, the foundation was never strong to begin with.
-A well-branded website should feel unmistakably like the brand even before imagery is dropped in.
-That comes from texture, color systems, typography with personality, branded iconography, thoughtful motion, subtle animations, and transitions that express tone and attitude.
-These are the elements that create memory and differentiation.
+In today’s landscape, a website cannot rely solely on photography to communicate identity.
+High-end imagery and art direction are incredibly powerful, but they’re also expensive, often produced late in the process, and sometimes inconsistent over time as campaigns evolve.
+If the brand disappears the moment those images are removed, then the foundation was never particularly strong to begin with.

-The strongest brands convey who they are structurally.
-Not just visually.
-Otherwise, what’s the difference between your site and a polished out-of-the-box Shopify template?
-Websites shouldn’t be white pages with boxes waiting to be filled.
-They should embody the spirit of the brand from the first load, with or without the images.
+The strongest brands communicate who they are structurally, not just visually.
+Otherwise, what’s really separating your site from a polished out-of-the-box Shopify template?
+A website should never feel like a collection of white boxes waiting to be filled with content.
+It should embody the spirit of the brand from the very first load, whether imagery is present or not.

 Previous